ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials) keep them handy as appropriate for your task.
 If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to use [cURL](/docs/cloud-object-storage?topic=cloud-object-storage-curl).
 {: http}

-For use of the [AWS CLI](/docs/cloud-object-storage?topic=cloud-object-storage-aws-cli) with this tutorial, you will need to [obtain HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).
-Then, start your CLI session at the command prompt with `aws config` where you paste the `access_key_id` and `secret_access_key` from your credentials at the appropriate prompt.
+For use of the [AWS CLI](/docs/cloud-object-storage?topic=cloud-object-storage-aws-cli) with this tutorial, you will need to have the appropriate [HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) for your use.
+Then, start your AWS CLI session at the command prompt with `aws config` where you paste the `access_key_id` and `secret_access_key` from your credentials at the appropriate prompts.
 {: aws}

 Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), keep them handy as appropriate for your task.
-If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=javascript).
+If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started with NodeJS](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=javascript).
 {: javascript}

 Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials) keep them handy as appropriate for your task.
-If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=java).
+If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started with Java](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=java).
 {: java}

 Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials) keep them handy as appropriate for your task.
-If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=python).
+If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started with Python](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=python).
 {: python}

 ## Create a bucket configured for public access